magicDGS/ReadTools/README.md

 ---

-### Installation
+### Download release

-To install this software you need [Maven](https://maven.apache.org/) installed in your computer.
-In the downloaded folder, to install the later release you should run the following command:

-`mvn install`

-The executable jar file will appear under the dist folder with the name _ReadTools.jar_.
-It could be copied to a different folder and the rest of the folder could be removed.
+[Releases](https://github.com/magicDGS/ReadTools/releases) for the software could be downloaded as a jar file.
+You could use that jar file without installing from source, although some changes could be still not included in the jar file.

 ---